viezly/docs/plan_configuration.md

 At project plan page you can see active plan, the amount paid per month and date of the payment, trial days left.

 Choose a plan.
 You can change it at any time.

+That's it!
+Configuration finished.
+Enjoy!